juergs/W600_Tcp_To_Serial_Bridge/README.md

 See: [Wiki](https://github.com/juergs/W600_Tcp_To_Serial_Bridge/wiki) for more informations.

-<s>Unresolved</s> solved: blocking connection.recv(255) doesn't allow asynchronous serial send/ tcp receive.
+<s>Unresolved</s> Solved: blocking connection.recv(255) doesn't allow asynchronous serial send/ tcp receive.

 >socket.accept() returns a tuple, consisting of the a socket and an address.
 So in your script, the variable connection is of
 >type "socket".
 Which can set to non-blocking mode by connection.setblocking(False).